EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

   It is introduced for `ContinuousInvestment` and `SemiContiInvestment` modes.
 - `min_add::TimeProfile`: The minimum added capacity in an investment period.
   The minimum added capacity is providing the lower limit on investments in an investment period.
-  Its meaning changes, dependent on the chosen investment mode.
+  Its meaning changes depending on the chosen investment mode.
   It is introduced for `ContinuousInvestment` and `SemiContiInvestment` modes.
 - `capex_offset::TimeProfile`: CAPEX offset for the [`SemiContinuousOffsetInvestment`](@ref) mode.
   The offset can be best described with the equation ``y = \texttt{capex} \times x + \texttt{capex\_offset}`` where ``x`` corresponds to the invested capacity and ``y`` to the total capital cost.
 - `cap_increment::TimeProfile`: Increment in the case of [`DiscreteInvestment`](@ref).
   The increment corresponds to the potential increase in the case of `DiscreteInvestment`.
 - `cap::TimeProfile`: Capacity in the case of [`BinaryInvestment`](@ref) and [`FixedInvestment`](@ref).
-  The capacity corresponds to the _**additional**_ invested capacity.
+  The capacity corresponds to the ***additional*** invested capacity.

 ### `Investment`